vishnumaiea/KiExport/Readme.md

 ### `pcb_drc`

 Runs a DRC (Design Rule Check) on the PCB file.
 If there are errors in the design, evaluated as per the DRC rules, the command will return the type and number of errors found.
 It will also generate a report file and save it to the output directory.
 When ran as part of the `run` command, you can choose to skip other commands if there are DRC errors.
-The configruation for this command can be specified in the configuration file under the `pcb_drc` section.
+The configuration for this command can be specified in the configuration file under the `pcb_drc` section.
 If a format type is specified in the CLI command, it will override the type specified in the configuration file.

 ```bash
 kiexport pcb_drc -if <input_file> -od <output_dir> -t <type>